dvdgeroconnell/pands-project/README.md

 The values are written to a text file.
 The name is displayed to the user.
 ### hist_all.py
-This file contains a Python function to draw the histograms for the iris dataset variables by species.
+This file contains a Python function to draw the histograms for the iris data set variables by species.
 There are 12 in total, 4 per species.
 - Petal Length
 - Petal Width
 - Sepal Length